hisilicon/kernel-dev/Documentation/virt/kvm/devices/vfio.rst

   - KVM_DEV_TYPE_VFIO

 Only one VFIO instance may be created per VM.
-The created device tracks VFIO groups in use by the VM and features of those groups important to the correctness and acceleration of the VM.
-As groups are enabled and disabled for use by the VM, KVM should be updated about their presence.
-When registered with KVM, a reference to the VFIO-group is held by KVM.
+The created device tracks VFIO files (group or device) in use by the VM and features of those groups/devices important to the correctness and acceleration of the VM.
+As groups/device are enabled and disabled for use by the VM, KVM should be updated about their presence.
+When registered with KVM, a reference to the VFIO file is held by KVM.

-Groups:
+VFIO Files:
-  KVM_DEV_VFIO_GROUP
+  KVM_DEV_VFIO_FILE

-KVM_DEV_VFIO_GROUP attributes:
+KVM_DEV_VFIO_FILE attributes:
-  KVM_DEV_VFIO_GROUP_ADD: Add a VFIO group to VFIO-KVM device tracking
+  KVM_DEV_VFIO_FILE_ADD: Add a VFIO file (group/device) to VFIO-KVM device
-	kvm_device_attr.addr points to an int32_t file descriptor for the VFIO group.
+	tracking kvm_device_attr.addr points to an int32_t file descriptor for the VFIO file.
-  KVM_DEV_VFIO_GROUP_DEL: Remove a VFIO group from VFIO-KVM device tracking
+  KVM_DEV_VFIO_FILE_DEL: Remove a VFIO file (group/device) from VFIO-KVM device
-	kvm_device_attr.addr points to an int32_t file descriptor for the VFIO group.
+	tracking kvm_device_attr.addr points to an int32_t file descriptor for the VFIO group.
-  KVM_DEV_VFIO_GROUP_SET_SPAPR_TCE: attaches a guest visible TCE table
+  KVM_DEV_VFIO_FILE_SET_SPAPR_TCE: attaches a guest visible TCE table
 	allocated by sPAPR KVM.
 	kvm_device_attr.addr points to a struct::